alchemy-fr/Phraseanet-Docs/en/Admin/Configuration.rst

 Service SearchEngine
 ^^^^^^^^^^^^^^^^^^^^

-This service describe one or more seaarch-engine configuration.
-Depending on the search engine you use, you will have the benefit of distinct features.
-For example, Phrasea supports thesaurus while SphinxSearch supports live autocomplete.
+This service describe one or more search-engine configuration.
+Depending on the chosen search engine, features may be different.
+For example, Phrasea engine supports Phraseanet thesaurus while SphinxSearch engine supports live autocomplete.

 Example :